Article

 How do I clear the rights for my NFT collection?

 Clearing rights is not a job for novice legal enthusiasts.
 When it comes to IP law, you can’t assume anything, and it’s crucial to consult with IP experts.
+There are different state laws and policies from various patent and trademark offices, so calculating your exposure to potential legal issues is highly complex.
 With regards to NFTs, it’s also imperative that you find IP experts who are well versed in web3 compliance and blockchain technology.

 Luckily, at Artiffine, we have a legal team who fits the bill perfectly.
 As founding members of the Harvard NFT Task Force, we are uniquely qualified to clear rights for tokenizing and licensing intellectual property and deal with compliance and additional legal issues, as we are actively contributors to creating frameworks and establishing legal precedent in the budding NFT space.